Category: Taking Control of My Health

 Maximum number of sit-ups (to failure): 7

-Maximum number of push-ups (to failure):
+Maximum number of push-ups (to failure): 8

-Time Taken to Cover One Mile: 12 minutes 35 seconds
+Time Taken To Cover One Mile: 12 minutes 35 seconds

 Resting Heart Rate: 66 bpm